Denis Laktionov: International career

-While not being selected for the final Russian squad, Laktionov was involved in the training camp for the 2002 FIFA World Cup.
-Laktionov made his debut for Russia on 17 May 2002 in a friendly game against Belarus.
-He also played for the Olympic team.
+While not selected for the final Russian tournament squad, Laktionov was included in the preparation squad and training camp for the 2002 FIFA World Cup.
+He earned two senior caps for the Russia national team in 2002, making his debut on 17 May 2002 in a friendly match against Belarus.
+He also previously represented the Russia Olympic and Under-21 teams between 1998 and 1999.